 Key Points:

-When it comes to budgeting spending money for Vegas, there isn’t a “one size fits all” answer.
-Variations in preferences from person to person need to be taken into account before determining how much cash you’ll need.
+When creating a budget for Vegas, there isn’t a “one size fits all” answer.
+Variations in preferences from person to person need to be accounted for before determining how much cash you’ll need.

-Below, I’ll dig into those average spend figures which can help you create your own spending plan.
+Below, I’ll dig into those average spending figures to help you create a plan.

-I recommend pricing out your preferred activities on sites like Vegas.com where you can see the full allotment of entertainment options available to you along with their associated price.
+I recommend pricing out your preferred activities on sites like Vegas.com, where you can see the full allotment of entertainment options and their associated price.
 With that information, you can put together an accurate spending plan.

-If you’re looking to do a LOT, the Las Vegas Go City All-Inclusive Pass could help you conserve your spending money.
+Looking to do a LOT?
+The Las Vegas Go City All-Inclusive Pass could help you conserve your spending money.

 Again, your specific tastes will dictate how much money you should take to Vegas for restaurants and drinking.
 Are you eating at Hell’s Kitchen and Giada’s, or at less expensive fast food options?